jbates888/Youtube-Learning-App/README.md

  Some non-standerd libraries we use are "bs4" which is for parsing websites. "reqquests" for sending GET requests to scrape web data.
  "json" for formating data from requests. "english_words" for spell checking user input.

- 1. Type in: CD cd .\mysite\
- 2. Type in: pip install -r requirements.txt
+ 1. Type in: pip install -r requirements.txt

  iv) detailed instructions on how to run your project

  Make sure your still in the .\mysite\ directory

+ 1. Type in: cd .\mysite\
- 1. Type in: python manage.py runserver
+ 2. Type in: python manage.py runserver
- 2. Click the link to open the website on local host
+ 3. Click the link to open the website on local host